Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 The BoostSecurity integration for Buildkite is packaged as a plugin that runs as a command hook.
 The plugin executes the BoostSecurity Scanner to scan repositories for vulnerabilities and uploads results to the BoostSecurity platform.
 Adding BoostSecurity scanning into your workflow is just a matter of adding a stanza to your Buildkite pipeline configuration file.
 The configuration options and location to add the stanza depends on whether the scanning needs to be done on the project's source code or a generated artifact, such as container images.

-The first step in setting BoostSecurity for Buildkite is to define the environment variable BOOST_API_TOKEN
+The first step in setting BoostSecurity for Buildkite is to define the environment variable BOOST_API_TOKEN for your Buildkite Agent.
+Refer to the Buildkite documentation for how to do it.

-Buildkite Pipeline Steps for scanning source code¶
+Buildkite Pipeline Steps for scanning source code

 This configuration is appropriate for scanner modules for SAST scanning or (SBOM) inventory from source code, for example.